Prince Harry And Meghan Markle’s Son Archie Is Reportedly Starting To Say His First Words

 “Wishing you all a very Happy New Year and thanking you for your continued support!
 We’ve loved meeting so many of you from around the world and can’t wait to meet many more of you next year.
 We hope 2020 brings each of you health and continued happiness.” – The Duke and Duchess of Sussex Special thanks to Chris Martin and @Coldplay for allowing us to use one of their songs Photo and video © SussexRoyal Thanks to PA for additional images and footage

-The couple announced that they would be leaving the royal family at the beginning of the year, and made the move from Canada to the U.S. in March.
-They made the move amid the coronavirus outbreak, and have been looking for a permanent residence in Los Angeles ever since.
+The couple announced that they would be leaving the royal family at the beginning of the year and made the move from Canada to the U.S. in March, in the middle of the coronavirus outbreak.
+They have been looking for a permanent residence in Los Angeles ever since.